codediodeio/icon-font-lesson/readme.md

 # Files for CodeDiode.io Custom Icon Font Lesson

-This is a sample repo for a custom open source icon font that uses Bower to manage dependancies.
+This is a sample repo for a [custom open-source icon font demonstration](http://codediode.io/lessons/198633-create-a-custom-open-source-icon-font-from-scratch).